apache/flink/docs/content/docs/connectors/table/datagen.md

             <td>random</td>
             <td>
                 Resolves a past timestamp relative to the current timestamp of the local machine.
-                The max past is specified by the 'max-past' option.
+                The max past can be specified by the 'max-past' option.
             </td>
         </tr>
         <tr>